 540 S Main St, Memphis, TN 38103

-This historic diner nestled on South Main is said to be the oldest in Memphis, serving patrons since 1919.
+This historic diner nestled on South Main claims to be the oldest in Memphis, serving patrons since 1919.
 A favorite menu item is their sweet potato pancakes, but the goodness extends far beyond those.
-The are open early and late, and now serve alcohol - including boozy milkshakes - which is always a bonus.
+They are open early and late, and serve alcohol—including boozy milkshakes—which is always a bonus.
+The Arcade is a favorite for photo shoots, too, because of its old-school diner vibe and Elvis history.

 3965 Summer Ave, Memphis, TN 38122

 If you want a no-nonsense breakfast place that serves up huge portions, Bryant’s is your place.
 This classic Memphis institution is always crowded, so prepare to wait for a few minutes in line before ordering at the window.
-But once you try their buttery biscuits, it will all be worth it.
+But once you try their buttery biscuits and amazing gravy, it will all be worth it.

 A Memphis favorite, this breakfast spot also serves as a latte-art-slinging coffee shop dishing out fresh-made donuts and pastries.
 Their full menu has some great items like Sunny Tater Hash made with sweet potatoes, or Chicken and Waffles.
-They have three locations to choose from: Highland (near The University of Memphis), Midtown and Harbor Town.
+They have two locations to choose from: Midtown and Harbor Town.

 1400 Union Ave, Memphis, TN 38104